farah1979/delicious-cookbook/README.md

   - I want to be able to delete my old and unused recipes for a long time.
   - I want to be able to easily update my new recipes.
   - I want to easily navigate the site and browse the posted recipes.
-  - I would like to have the feature to change, edit or delete the recipe I created, and no other visitor can manipulate my recipes.
+  - I would like to have the access to change, edit or delete the recipe I created, and no other visitor can manipulate my recipes.
   - I want to become famous through this site and thus reach my goal in the world of cooking and fame by owning the recipe and putting my name on it.
   - I want to browse the site in different sizes smoothly.
   - I want to find the most famous recipes in the world through this site.